 These smoked chicken wings are coated in a sweet and savory spice rub then smoked until tender.
 Add a coating of barbecue sauce and you’ve got an amazing appetizer or meal option with very little effort.

 We’ve been using our new smoker every week, and this time we made some smoked chicken wings.
-These wings are so packed full of flavor, we couldn’t stop eating them!
+These wings are full of rich, smoky flavor!
 I’m definitely serving these chicken wings at our next game day party.

 I smoke my chicken wings at 250 degrees F in an electric smoker.
 You can also try smoking your wings at 225 degrees F, but be aware the cook time will likely change.

-Whether you’re a seasoned smoker cook or just starting out, these chicken wings are a great choice.
+Whether you’re a seasoned smoker cook or just starting out, these smoked wings are a great choice.
 They’re low on prep time, but huge on flavor!

 Smoked Chicken Wings